robfig/glock/README.md

 ```

 Once the VCS hook is installed, all developers will have their dependencies
-added and updated automatically as the GLOCKFILE changes.
+added and updated automatically as the Glockfile changes.

 ## Add/update a dependency